Prospective Applicants

 7. Healthcare experiences

 The program encourages early application and commitment to Carroll College.
-Applicants can be selected for seats once interviews and subsequent selections committee meetings begin.
-After the interviews conclude, the selection committee members meet and select the class of students, as well as alternates, during November - December meetings.
-The committee considers all pre-interview and interview information in selection decisions.
+Applicants can be selected for seats once interviews and subsequent Admissions Committee meetings begin.
+Admissions Committee meetings will occur throughout the interview cycle between September and December.
+The Admissions Committee considers all pre-interview and interview information in selection decisions.
 Final notifications will be sent no later than mid-January.

 • The program strives to convey admissions decisions to applicants in a timely and sensitive manner.
-If the decision is to not admit, an email is sent via WebAdMIT from the program director.
-If the decision is to accept the applicant, the applicant will receive a phone call from the program director and a subsequent email via WebAdMIT.
+If the decision is to not admit, an email is sent via WebAdMIT from the program.
+If the decision is to accept the applicant, the applicant will receive a phone call from the program followed by an email via WebAdMIT.
 Candidates must inform Carroll College of their decision to accept or decline within three weeks of their acceptance notification.
-Applicants who accept the offer for admission will then have two weeks to submit their deposit.
+Applicants who accept the offer for admission will then have three weeks to submit their deposit.

-• Tuition deposit: A non-refundable deposit of $750 is due within 30 days of acceptance.
+• Tuition deposit: A non-refundable deposit of $750 is due within three weeks of acceptance.
 The deposit will be applied to the first semester tuition.
-All acceptances are contingent upon successful completion of a background check, passing a drug test and, if necessary, further verification of official transcripts.
+All acceptances are contingent upon successful completion of a background check, required health screening, required immunizations, passing a urine drug screen and, if necessary, further verification of official transcripts.
 Accepted students are required to notify the program if there are any changes in their intent to matriculate at least 30 days prior to the start date.
 In addition, an alternate list is developed to fill any potential openings in the accepted class.
-Alternates are notified via a WebAdMIT email regarding their status and their ranking on the alternate list.
+Alternates are notified via a WebAdMIT email regarding their status.
 If the program does not receive provisional accreditation from the ARC-PA, tuition deposits will be refunded.

-Deferrals are considered on a case-by-case basis and only available up to 30 days prior to matriculation.
+Deferrals are considered on a case-by-case basis.
 Deferrals may be an option for an accepted student for reasons such as military deployment, or for personal, medical or financial hardship that could adversely affect their readiness to matriculate.
 Requests for deferrals must be submitted in writing to the program director and clearly state the reason for the request, along with any supporting documents.
-The program director will then confer with program and institutional leadership to determine whether to grant or deny the deferral request.
+The program director will then confer with program to determine whether to grant or deny the deferral request.
 Decisions are communicated to the requestor via an email letter.
 If the deferral is granted, the program will provide specific stipulations that must be met by the requestor prior to moving forward with required matriculation steps the following cycle.

 Matriculation Requirements